 Personality is the outcome of genetic predispositions of certain behavior influenced by environment.
 Pinkham writes that children of high self-esteem who have favorable and positive views of adults are able to meet the demands of dental appointments more easily than children with poor self-esteem and unfavorable views of adults.
 Poverty, dysfunctional family life and abuse can lead to these findings.9

 Additional Factors Influencing Behavior in the Dental Office

 In addition to the developmental, genetic and environmental influences on child behavior in the dental office other factors may come into play.

-The etiology of dental fear in children is multifactorial and a product of previous experiences, generalized fear and family (parent, sibling) anxiety regarding dental treatment.8 Dental fear has been found in most but not all misbehaving patients.5 A study by Klingberg and Broberg reported dental fear in 9% of children with girls exhibiting more anxiety and behavior management problems then boys.9 Dental fear has been attributed to lack of trust in the dentist and lack of control over a traumatic event.
+Dental fear and dental anxiety refer to the strong negative.
+The etiology of dental fear in children is multifactorial and a product of previous experiences, generalized fear and family (parent, sibling) anxiety regarding dental treatment.10 Dental fear has been found in most but not all misbehaving patients.7 A study by Klingberg and Broberg reported dental fear in 9% of children with girls exhibiting more anxiety and behavior management problems then boys.11 Dental fear has been attributed to lack of trust in the dentist and lack of control over a traumatic event.
 The dental injection was the most feared procedure followed by “drilling” and “tooth scaling."
-Dental fear and anxiety have also been linked to increased general fears such as fear of heights, flying, claustrophobia and multiple other fears as well as lower social and emotional well-being.10,11,12
+Dental fear and anxiety have also been linked to increased general fears such as fear of heights, flying, claustrophobia and multiple other fears as well as lower social and emotional well-being.12-14